What is Third-Party Ad Serving?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Third-party ad serving happens when you visit a website like allaboutcookies.org where the content of the site comes from the site, but the ads come from another server or website.
-Your browser assembles the differing information fed from differing sources so all items appear on the same page.
+Your browser assembles the information fed from the differing sources so all items appear on the same page.

 4.9